replicatedhq/help-center/content/docs/snapshots/custom-scripts.md

 `pause_containers`: A string that can equal "true" or "false".
 If true, Replicated will pause all containers and then resume them upon completion (note your app will potentially have downtime).
 Take a look at [this article](/docs/kb/developer-resources/zero-downtime-backup/) for tips on zero downtime backups.

-`script`: A bash script that will run on the server at the time of backup.
+`script`: A shell script that will run on the server at the time of backup. _Note: The designated executable must be `/bin/sh`. `/bin/bash` is not available in the container that executes the script._

 ```yaml
 backup: